Information as of 21 Feb, 2017

 Wolse (Monthly Payment + Deposit)

-Wolse requires the renter to deposit a fixed sum with a landlord after which monthly rent is to be paid on a specified date each month.
+Wolse requires the renter to deposit a fixed sum to the landlord after which monthly rent is to be paid on a specified date each month.

 - The amount of the security deposit for wolse is lower than that for jeonse.
 The amounts of the security deposit and monthly rent are negotiable.